waterophelia/DP-DDcGAN/README.md

-# DDcGAN for infrared and visible image fusion in TensorFlow 2
+# Differential Privacy in DDcGAN for image fusion in TensorFlow 2
 This repository contains the code for the paper ‘Fantastic Privacy Techniques and How to Implement Them: Navigating Differential Privacy in Multi-Modal Generative Models for Clinical Data.’ - an implementation of the Dual-Discriminator Conditional Generative Adversarial Network (DDcGAN) using TensorFlow 2 with added Differential Privacy Techniques.
 DDcGAN is a powerful framework for multi-modal image fusion, particularly suited for infrared-visible and MRI-PET image pairs.
 The generator combines visible and infrared images into a single fused image, while two discriminators (D1 and D2) ensure that the generated images resemble the original images.

 ## Features